mattkjames7/JupiterMag/README.md

 ### 3.2 External Field

-Currently the only external field source included is the Con2020 field (see [here](https://github.com/mattkjames7/Con2020)), other models could be added in future.
+Currently the only external field source included is the Con2020 field (see [here](https://github.com/gabbyprovan/con2020.git) for the standalone Python code and [here](https://github.com/mattkjames7/libcon2020.git) for more information on the C++ code used here as part of libjupitermag), other models could be added in future.

 This works in a similar way to the internal field, e.g.: